pascals00/WG-Gesucht/README.md

 1. **Clone the Repository**: Start by cloning this repository to your local machine.
 2. **Operating System Specific Setup**:
    - **Unix/Linux/MacOS**:
+     - Open the Terminal in VSCode.
+     - Now, you should be in the following directory: WG-Gesucht
      - Navigate with the terminal to the `.setup` directory from project root.
-     - Run the setup script:
         ```bash
        cd .setup
+       ```
+     - Run the setup script for the installation of Python via HomeBrew and Zsh:
+       ```bash
        ./unix.sh
        ```
    - **Windows**:
+     - Open Windows Explorer.
-     - Open the `.setup` folder in PowerShell.
+     - Navigate to the folder where the Repository is installed.
-     - Execute the following command:
+     - Open the folder `.setup`.
-       ```powershell
-        cd .setup
-       ./windows.ps1
-       ```
+     - Start the `windows.ps1`script by right klicking the mouse and choose start with PowerShell.

 3. **Restart IDE**: Once the scripts have completed, restart Visual Studio Code to refresh the environment.
 4. **Virtual Environment**:
+   - The virtual Environment should be avaiable with Python 3.11.
-   - Activate the virtual environment located in `.venv`.
+   - To run the Crawler, choose the virtual Enviroment.
+   - To run the Notebooks, choose as a Kernel: WG-Gesucht Project.

+## Usage

-   - Ensure the Python version is set to 3.11 in your IDE.
+- Execute the web crawlers to gather data.
-5. **Install Dependencies**: Install all required Python libraries by running:
+- Analyze the collected data using the provided Jupyter notebooks.

+## Contributing

+Contributions to this project are welcome.
+Please create a pull request with your proposed changes.